-Over the two days we observe the elephants free in their natural environment.
+Over the two days, we observed the elephants free in their natural environment.
 Driving past deciduous trees, dry forest, rainforest and open grassland we see the majestic elephants come out into the open areas to graze.
 It’s exciting to hear the roaring, rumbling and trumpeting in the rainforest, as we eagerly anticipate a sighting of them.

 Young single males tell us off by indignantly waving their trunks at us.
-Even though we see him from a distance, one male is incensed by our presence.
-He warns us of his strength by tearing down a tree and furiously waves his trunk as it comes crashing down.
+One is so incensed by our presence that he warns us of his strength by tearing down a tree and furiously waves his trunk as it comes crashing down.
 Family groups interact and socialise with each other while swimming, playing and throwing dirt and leaves over themselves to cool down.

 An Elephant Sanctuary and Animal Rescue Centre located in the beautiful valley of Mae Tam outside of Chiang Mai.
 BEES is a retirement home for old and neglected elephants.
-The sanctuary is now home to two old elephants, Mae Kam and Mae Jumpee, ages 53 and 68, and two new additions Kham Mee and her baby, Boon.
+The sanctuary is now home to two old elephants, Mae Kam and Mae Jumpee, ages 53 and 68, and two new additions Kham Mee and her baby Boon.
 Relying on donations, they need all the help they can get to bring more elephants to this haven.
-Experience personal and authentic encounters during a few days stay.
+Experience personal and authentic encounters during a few day’s stay.
 Accommodation is in traditional Thai style and volunteer programs are available.

 A sanctuary on a reserve outside the historic town of Sukhothai.
 BLES provides a safe home for neglected and abused elephants.
 Quaint accommodation and unique hands-on experience are what you get here.
 Founder Katherine Conner will not turn her back on any abused animal and is also forming the BLES Cat and Dog Home.